jordles/notes/Postgres.md

 Postgres is one of the most popular open source relational databases.
 It is a SQL database that supports ACID transactions and is written in C. It is also known as PostgreSQL.

+PostgreSQL is the database server itself.
+When you install PostgreSQL locally or run it in a Docker container, you're setting up a database server that listens for connections (e.g., on localhost:5432).

+PostgreSQL does not come with a graphical user interface (GUI) for managing the database.
+Instead, you use tools like:
+**pgAdmin**: A web-based GUI for managing PostgreSQL databases (similar to MongoDB Compass for MongoDB).
+**psql**: A command-line tool for interacting with PostgreSQL databases.

+**MongoDB Compass:**
+MongoDB Compass is a GUI tool for managing MongoDB databases.
+It connects to a MongoDB server, which can be running locally, in a Docker container, or on a remote cloud service like MongoDB Atlas.
+PostgreSQL Does Not Have a Built-In Remote Cloud Service.
+MongoDB Compass is not the database server itself—it's just a client application for interacting with the database.

+**Self-Hosted PostgreSQL:**

+Install PostgreSQL on your local machine, a virtual machine, or a Docker container.
+Manage the database yourself, including backups, scaling, and security.

+**Cloud-Hosted PostgreSQL:**

+Use a cloud provider to host your PostgreSQL database.
+Popular options include:

+- Amazon RDS for PostgreSQL (AWS)
+- Google Cloud SQL for PostgreSQL (GCP)
+- Azure Database for PostgreSQL (Microsoft Azure)
+- Heroku Postgres (Heroku)

+**Third-Party Services:**
+Services like ElephantSQL or Supabase provide managed PostgreSQL hosting with features like backups, scaling, and monitoring.

 ## Overview Directory

 ├── [Keys](#keys)